sumit-android-dev/flutter-localization/README.md

 - **Bloc:** Implements a simple language-switching bloc for managing language state.
 - **Shared Preferences:** Utilizes the `shared_preferences` package to save and retrieve the user's selected language.

-## Contributing

-Contributions are welcome!
-Feel free to open issues, submit pull requests, or suggest improvements.

-## License

-This project is licensed under the [MIT License](LICENSE).